tonystark5683/tonystark5683/README.md

 <h3 align='center'><strong><a href="https://my-portfolio-sourav.vercel.app/" target="_blank">Portfolio🌐</a></strong></h3>
 <p align='center'>Software developer |  Web developer | Node/React developer </p>

 <p align='left'> 📫 Hello!
-I'm a Final-year Computer Science Engineering student at VIT Chennai, deeply passionate about technology.
-I possess a versatile skill set, excelling in web and app development, as well as machine learning and AI.
-Beyond the tech realm, I'm an avid photographer, constantly seeking for captivating moments to immortalize in my photos.
-I also have a love for cricket, both playing and watching, and I'm also a passionate anime aficionado. </p><br><p>Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
-I pay a lot of attention to detail to generate best products. </p>
+I'm currently in my final year of Computer Science and Engineering at VIT Chennai.
+I'm a skilled web developer with expertise in machine learning and AI.
+My passion for designing visually stunning and user-friendly interfaces is at the heart of every project I undertake.

+Alongside my technical expertise, I pride myself on my strong communication skills, which enable me to collaborate effectively in team projects.
+In my free time, I delve into photography and stay updated with the latest advancements in technology.

+Let's connect and explore the exciting world of technology together! </p>

 <h3><strong>🚀Experience🌍 </strong></h3><br>